 J. Electronic Form of Final Manuscript:

 For the final printed production of the manuscript, the authors will need to submit source files of the manuscript as explained on the submission web-page.
 Make sure your files are complete including: abstract, text, references, footnotes, biographies, photos and figure captions.
 The preferred main formats are TeX or LaTeX.
 LaTeX style files can be obtained here.

 The IEEE author digital toolbox contains tools and information to assist with article preparation and submission, the article proof review process, and ordering reprints.
 Also included is a list of FAQ’s.

 L. Open Access Option:

-This publication is a hybrid journal, allowing either Traditional manuscript submission or Open Access (author-pays OA) manuscript submission.
-Upon submission, if you choose to have your manuscript be an Open Access article, you commit to paying the discounted $1,750 OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
-Any other applicable charges (such as over-length page charge and/or charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.
+TCAS-I is a hybrid journal, allowing either Traditional manuscript submission or Open Access manuscript submission.
+Upon submission, if you choose to have your manuscript be an Open Access article, you commit to pay a $2,045 OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
+Any other application charges (such as over-length page charge and/or charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.
 If you would like your manuscript to be a Traditional submission, your article will be available to qualified subscribers and purchasers via IEEE Xplore.
 No OA payment is required for Traditional submission.